The 21st Century Title.Jan 26, 2020

 We're here to help you hit the sweet spot from title to THE END with a novel that achieves commercial sales with literary credentials.
 In other words good stories, well-told.

-At The Novelry, we focus on that sweet spot singlemindedly from the moment you join us and aim to deliver you to your promised land of a manuscript and a literary agent within a year.
+At The Novelry, we focus on that sweet spot singlemindedly from the moment you join us on one of our online creative writing courses.
+We aim to deliver you to your promised land of a manuscript and a literary agent within a year.
 Ready for the year in which you change your routine from Eat, Pray, Love to The Golden Notebook?
 Join us.